For decks, I recommend avoiding paint and opaque stain. I don’t like them as an option.

-Picking deck stains: we only recommend two brands: Benjamin Moore deck stains and paints (company website) or the Sherwin Williams selections (company website).
-Other companies talk big, but you will save money by spending more on quality deck stains upfront.
+Picking deck stains: We prefer Benjamin Moore deck stains (company website).
+You will save money by spending more on quality deck stains upfront.
 Think of future labor savings!
 We have a post all about the best deck stain.

-- If your deck was stained before with heavy (opaque) stain, pressure wash (described below—this will do most of your prep—use water pressure to remove chips (described below), but be sure to cover the land with drop cloths
+- If your deck was stained before with heavy (opaque) stain or painted: pressure wash (how-to is below—this will do most of your prep—use water pressure to remove chips, etc., but be sure to cover the land with drop cloths.

-- If your deck was not treated before or was but with only light (semi-trans or fully transparent) stains, you don’t have much to do: pressure wash lightly (described below)
+- If your deck was not treated before or was but with only light (semi-trans or fully transparent) stains, you don’t have much to do: pressure wash lightly.
+Ba da boom.

 - Remove or mask well the door/window hardware you do not want stained (even if you do not spray) and spread drop cloths.
 This stuff has a mind of it’s own.

-- Create a work area and cover with cloth or plastic (keeps dirt and objects from polluting your liquids, etc)
+- Create a central work area and cover it with cloth and/or plastic

-- No need to repeat if you are using lighter stains, but check the can label.
+- No need to re-coat if you are using lighter stains, but check the can label.
 Some stains do not allow a 2nd coat!
 Others do.
-But with opaque stains, you may need a 2nd coat (no matter what you saw on TV !)
+But with opaque stains, you may need a 2nd coat (no matter what you saw about one coat stains on TV !)

-- Soak brushes and rollers etc right away until you have time to clean them which is easier than you think.
+- Soak brushes and rollers etc., right away until you have time to clean them which is easier than you think.

 How to stain a deck (big time-saving tip ahead)

-Two cases for two basic conditions (and how to pressure wash) in this section
+—Two basic conditions (and how to pressure wash) in this section—

 Stain a deck that is new

-- A “5 in 1” is very useful in many ways
+- This multi-tool is very useful in many ways: my 3rd hand

 We only use a washer with the rotating tip (called ‘turbo’ tip) prevent damage to wood.